 Now go back to group "1" and duplicate "base 1" by dragging it to the New Layer button at the bottom of the layers palette.

 Open the Layer Styles window for this duplicate layer by double clicking on Gradient Overlay Effect.
 In the Layer Style window, uncheck the Gradient Overlay and add an Inner Shadow with the following settings.

 Right click on the effect itself in the Layers Palette and go to Create Layer.
 This will separate the effect from the layer, so it will cease to be a layer style and will be a pixel image on a layer of its own.
 Name this layer "highlight 1."

 Now you can delete the "base 1 copy" layer.
-Nudge "highlight 1" 1px left by pressing the left arrow key, then Cmd/Ctrl + Click on the thumbnail of "base 1" and apply that selection to "highlight 1" as a layer mask by pressing the Add Layer Mask button at the bottom of the Layers Palette.
+Nudge "highlight 1" 1px left by pressing the left arrow key, then Control-Click on the thumbnail of "base 1" and apply that selection to "highlight 1" as a layer mask by pressing the Add Layer Mask button at the bottom of the Layers palette.

 The with the layer mask in place, nudge the layer 1px up and 2px left using your arrow keys.
 This is to position the highlight right over the corner of our lettering - where the light would be reflecting from.
 You should now have something like this.

-Group the "highlight 1" layer (Cmd/Ctrl + G) and name the group "highlight".
+Group the "highlight 1" layer (Control-G) and name the group "highlight".
 Give the group a Layer Mask by clicking on the Layer Mask button.
 We could work on "highlight 1"s layer mask, but this way it will be easier to correct errors and fine-tune the mask.